isomerpages/singapore-customs-cms/_businesses/New Traders And Registration Services/overview.md

 To apply, mail the completed  [Application for Inter-Bank GIRO form](/eservices/customs-forms-and-service-links) to Singapore Customs’ address as indicated in the form.

 The IBG application usually requires 3 to 4 weeks for the bank’s approval.
-Once it is approved, you will receive a notification by fax or email depending on the contact details provided in your Customs Account.
+Once it is approved, you will receive a notification by email depending on the contact details provided in your Customs Account.

 ## Security Lodgement